Quba

 Rules

-• type — the transformation to apply (replace, redact, mask, sha256, sha512, encrypt)
+• type — the anonymization operation to apply (replace, redact, mask, sha256, sha512, encrypt)

 • entities — one or more targets to detect, each using either a model or a regex pattern